2016 Kitchen Ideas and Trends

 Introducing the natural look into an interior area is a trend that is never going to go anywhere.
 Bringing stone into the home helps us feel closer to nature; thus creates calming, soothing ambience.
 And that's nothing new.
 But what's new for 2016 is the more open approach to using engineered alternatives to stone in the home.
 Using stone effect tiles as opposed to the real thing is a more go-to approach.
 Walls and Floors have hundreds of realistic stone effect designs to choose from.

 Earlier, we touched briefly on kitchen colours for 2016.
-Whilst white is the most prominent scheme, ‘mint’ is also a predicted colour of choice, and is going to be used mostly as an accent colour to help add some colour into a plain kitchen scheme.
-You’ll see it appear in a lot of accessories, appliances and drawer fronts.
-Mint tiles are also a great way of incorporating it into your kitchen revamp.
+Whilst white is the most prominent scheme, 'mint' is also a predicted colour of choice, and is going to be used mostly as an accent colour to help add some colour into a plain kitchen scheme.
+You'll see it appear in a lot of accessories, appliances and drawer fronts.

 RELATED: 10 QUICK KITCHEN UPDATES